ONSdigital/eq-compose/README.md

 ### Use a specific tag for a service:

-If, for example, a specific branch from a PR is required for testing purposes, the `eq.yml` file can be modified locally by appending a tag to an image name:
+If, for example, a specific branch from a PR is required for testing purposes, the `docker-compose.yml` file can be modified locally by appending a tag to an image name:
 ```
 image: onsdigital/eq-runner:branch-name
 ```
 Then to restart running services with the new tagged service(s) `pull` down the image(s) from [Docker Hub](https://hub.docker.com/search/?isAutomated=0&isOfficial=0&page=1&pullCount=0&q=onsdigital&starCount=0) and start all EQ services:
 ```
-docker-compose -f eq.yml down
+docker-compose down
-docker-compose -f eq.yml pull
+docker-compose pull
-docker-compose -f eq.yml up
+docker-compose up
 ```
 NB: a tagged image is only pushed to Docker Hub once Travis checks have completed.